php-eventbus-interop/event-bus-interop/README.md

 ### ListenerAcceptorInterface
 This defines a simple method, `addListener()`, which accepts three arguments: the event ID to bind the event to, the listener itself, and an optional integer priority.

+## Credits

+The event bus interop project has been heavily influenced by the work of the [container-interop] project, which led to a robust unification of the various DI containers within the PHP community.

 [build_status_img]: https://img.shields.io/travis/eventbus-interop/eventbus-interop.svg "Build Status"